newrelic/newrelic-node-examples/custom-instrumentation/distributed-tracing/README.md

 The producer starts a transaction, adds headers into the transaction and then adds those headers as part of the job data to be added to the queue.
 The producer and the new relic agent will shutdown after 10 seconds.

-The consmers start a transaction, processes the jobs from the queue and links the transaction from the producer by accepting its headers that were added as part of the job data.
+The consumer starts a transaction, processes the jobs from the queue and links the transaction from the producer by accepting its headers that were added as part of the job data.
 The producer and the new relic agent will shutdown after 60 seconds.

 ## Getting started
 **Note**: This application requires the use of Node.js v20+ and docker.